Common Couples Sleeping Positions & What They Mean About Your Relationship

 According to sleep and relationship psychologist Corrine Sweet, couples who sleep back to back are comfortable and trusting and are "connected and secure in themselves.
 This position shows both closeness and independence in (their) relationship" (Source)

 6. The Moon Landing - Transitional Period In The Relationship

 The Moon Landing sleeping position is when a couple sleeps back to back with only their butts touching.
 While this position can sound a bit odd, its actually a sign of a transitioning relationship, and people who sleep like this have likely been together a while.

 If you and your partner sleep like this, you're likely transitioning away from the honeymoon phase of your relationship into something more substantial and meaningful.

 If you're not the spooning-type of couple, most mature relationships hit the moon landing phase and eventually transition into the decoupled couple position.

 The way a couple sleeps can give a good insight into the subconscious emotions of a relationship.
 Just because you don't touch your partner or spoon, doesn't mean you aren't in a great relationship!
 And on the flip side, just because you feel like you always have to be touching your partner doesn't mean you aren't trusting and fulfilled in your relationship.

-Every relationship is different, but digging into the psychology of sleeping positions can be a great learning activity for you and your partner.
+Every relationship is different, but digging into the psychology of sleeping positions for couples can be a great learning activity for you and your partner.

 What position do you sleep in?
 Let us know in the comments section below!